LibrePlan/libreplan/doc/src/technical/howto-develop-an-use-case-in-navalplan.rst

                                 width="300px"
                                 constraint="no empty:${i18n:_('cannot be null or empty')}" />

-Now, if users set an empty name, they will receive an error in a popup.
+Now, if users set an empty name, they will receive an error in a pop-up.
 However, if they click *Save* button, the request to sever will be sent and then they will get validations errors due to Hibernate constraints.